aamining/Rails_email/README.md

-# setup mailgun
+# setup sending Email by our gmail account.

-By this method we do not use mailgun but we using our gmail account as s SMTP account.
+By this method we do not use mailgun but we using our gmail account as a SMTP account.

 So we have to change our gmail scurity  as following: